 For any activity, be it education, fundraising, or lobbying for a new law, a reliable body of evidence should be at hand in order for an advocate to be able to explain and justify suggested changes and initiatives.

-Study and analysis can include many focal points, but I will name the most important ones for the life extension field.
-And yes, being a good advocate means to study them all, at least to some extent.
+Study and analysis can include many focal points, but here are the most important ones for the life extension field.
+Yes, being a good advocate means to study them all, at least to some extent.

-Biological aging as a phenomenon (hallmarks of aging, relation between aging and age-related diseases, the stage of development of different interventions to address different aging processes, data on healthspan and lifespan extension in animal studies, the equivalent data in human studies).
+Biological aging as a phenomenon (the hallmarks of aging, the relationship between aging and age-related diseases, the stage of development of different interventions to address different aging processes, data on healthspan and lifespan extension in animal studies, and equivalent data in human studies)

-Economy (economy development in relation to population aging, social welfare and healthcare expenditures dynamics).
+Economy (economic development in relation to population aging, social welfare, and healthcare expenditure dynamics)

-Core decision-makers in the field of healthcare and problems of aging specifically (people and organizations) and the process of decision-making.
+Core decision makers, specificially in the fields of healthcare and aging (people and organizations) as well as the process of decisionmaking

-Core aging researchers and research organizations (their topic, their progress).
-Bottlenecks in rejuvenation research.
+Core aging researchers and research organizations (their topic, their progress) along with bottlenecks in rejuvenation research

-The problems of scientific development (decision-making in science development, research priorities, grant system, other sources of funding, the dynamics of funding, scientific publications and related problems).
+The problems of scientific development (decisionmaking in science development, research priorities, the grant system, other sources of funding, the dynamics of funding, scientific publications, and related problems)